Shelly Plus Smoke web interface guide

 Device settings

-Device info - See your device’s ID, the Wi-Fi it’s connected to and the Wi-Fi RSSI.
+Device name (info) - See your device’s ID, the Wi-Fi it’s connected to, and the Wi-Fi RSSI.

-Location and timezone - Your timezone and location will be autodetected, but you can manually change them from this setting by choosing a timezone from the drop-down menu and typing in your latitude and longitude.
+Location and time - Your timezone and location will be autodetected, but you can manually change them from this setting by choosing a timezone from the drop-down menu and typing in your latitude and longitude.
 There is also a button Auto detect location, which will make the device automatically detect the location once again if it failed the previous time.

 Authentication - If you enable authentication, you will be asked to type in a password, which you will then use to access the Web UI of the device.
 Once enabled, to disable it, click the toggle and enter your authentication pass once prompted.

-Firmware - In this setting, you can see your device's ID, Firmware version and build ID, as well as the Web build ID.
+Firmware - In this setting, you can see your device's ID, Firmware version, and build ID, as well as the Web build ID.
 You can also see the available new versions, check for updates and easily update your device.
 There is also an option to upload your own firmware, however flashing devices with custom firmware irreversibly voids the device warranty.

-User certificate - Upload custom SSL certificate by dragging and dropping the file or by browsing your files, which you can do by clicking the designated button.
+User Certificate (TLS Configuration) - Upload custom certificate authority, client certificate, and client key by dragging and dropping the file(s), or by browsing your files, which you can do by clicking the designated button.
+Click Upload to upload the files, and Clear to remove files you don’t want to upload.

-Debug - This setting includes Mqtt, Websocket and Udp debug.
+Debug - This setting includes Mqtt, Websocket, and Udp debug.
 To enable any of these, click the toggle switch next to the specific setting.
 For Udp debug you will also be asked to type in a udp address.

 Diagnostics

-From this setting you can download the debug logs.
+From this setting, you can download the debug logs.
 Enabling the debug log without a reason isn’t recommended, since your device will be slowed down and this setting will cause aging of the flash memory.
 If you do decide to enable it, you can also download the previous and current logs.
-Be aware that leaving this page will reset the logger and logged data.
+Be aware that leaving this page will reset the logger and log data.